Task Force Information

 3.Who is benefiting?

 Proactive and responsible conservation benefits all people.
 We seek to protect and conserve scarce natural resources including soil (and the resources therein), water, wildlife, and air.
 In aggregate, our natural resources provide the building blocks of life itself: oxygen, food, clean water.
 Some natural resources, such as shrimp and oysters, provide a livelihood for people.
-These creatures depend on specific aquatic conditions, and other creatures depend on these creatures for food.
 The delta aquifer provides water necessary for the irrigation of the nation’s most fertile region and is a mainstay to Mississippi’s agrarian economy.
-Many creatures and plants enhance quality of life through pastimes like hunting or even simple aesthetic pleasure.

 4.What are the goals of the Task Force?

-The first goal of the CTF is to build a collaborative network among disparate agencies, NGOs, and stakeholders.
+The first goal of the CTF is to build a collaborative network between state agencies, NGOs, and other stakeholders.
 Many already have good relationships, but we want all conservation organizations to share goals, which will serve as a force multiplier for conservation efforts.
-One important long-term goal for the CTF is to develop a comprehensive state conservation plan.
-This will serve as a conservation roadmap for the whole state and help all participants work together toward unified goals.
-Securing dependable and versatile funding streams is important for the improvement of conservation in the state as well and is necessary for forward movement.Back to top
+One important long-term goal for the CTF is to develop a comprehensive state-wide conservation plan.
+This will serve as a conservation roadmap for the Mississippi and help all participants work together toward unified goals.
+Securing funding streams is also important for conservation efforts in the state and is necessary for forward movement.Back to top

 5.How does this relate to the SOS Office?

-The SOS is State Lands Commissioner and the trustee of the state’s tidelands.
+The SOS is State Lands Commissioner, the trustee of the state’s tidelands, and an ex-officio member of the Outdoor Stewardship Trust board of directors.
 Therefore, the SOS has a vested interest in the wellbeing of both terrestrial and marine resources.
 The SOS agency’s reach and visibility puts us in a unique position coordinate efforts to create an effective and comprehensive state-wide conservation plan.Back to top

 6.What is the CTF doing right now?

-- The CTF is looking at how certain legislation (specifically HB 606, HB 1425, and SB 2822) will affect team efforts.
-Each bill has the potential to open funding streams that can have a great impact on conservation in the state, and to ensure money is spent effectively and efficiently.
+- The CTF tracks how legislation will affect team efforts.
+Legislation has the potential to open funding streams that can have a great impact on conservation efforts in the state, as well as ensuring money is spent effectively and efficiently.

 - The CTF is exploring what a comprehensive statewide conservation plan will look like.
-The plan is a long-term goal.
-It will require buy-in from many people, significant funding, and a great deal of planning and researching.
+The plan is a long-term goal and will require buy-in from all stakeholders.